 When your Python code imports Protobuf generated files, Pants will detect the imports and run the Protoc compiler to generate those files.

-See [the Python example repository](🔗) for an example of using Protobuf to generate Python.
+See [the codegen example repository](🔗) for an example of using Protobuf to generate Python.

 Benefit of Pants: generated files are always up-to-date

-With Pants, there's no need to manually regenerate your code.
+With Pants, there's no need to manually regenerate your code or check it into version control.
 Pants will ensure you are always using up-to-date files in your builds.

 Thanks to fine-grained caching, Pants will regenerate the minimum amount of code required when you do make changes.